-d be used at rando e one card containing tions consists of five (a) A number of alternative role play cards are supplied by CIE, and these should be used at random during each session of examining.
+e should be used candidate one card of these situations (a) A number of alternative role play cards are supplied by Cambridge, and these should be used random during each session of examining.
 The teacher/Examiner gives each candidate one card containing two role play situations (Role Play A and Role Play B).
 Each of these situations consists of five tasks (numbered 1-5 on the Role Play Cards).
 Candidates must be examined in both role play situations on the card they have been given and must complete all the tasks specified on their card.
-Having given the first candidate 15 minutes to prepare his/her two situations, the teacher/ Examiner should hand a different card to the second candidate to prepare while the first candidate is being examined.
+Having given the first candidate 15 minutes to prepare his/her two situations, the teacher/Examiner should hand a different card to the second candidate to prepare while the first candidate is being examined.